 Selling, general and administrative expenses increased to approximately \$6.2 million for the three months ended June 30, 1998, from approximately \$582,000 for the corresponding period of 1997.
 Substantially all of this increase was due to the inclusion of the results of operations of the Acquired Systems.
-Of the selling, general and administrative expenses for the three month period ended June 30, 1998, 31.0% were attributable to customer service and administrative personnel costs, 24.0% to franchise fees, other fees and taxes, 12.0% to customer billing expenses.
-Of the selling, general and administrative expenses for the corresponding period in 1997, approximately 36.0% were attributable to customer billing expenses, and 33.0% to customer service and administrative expenses for the corresponding period in 1997, approximately 36.0% were attributable to customer service and administrative personnel costs, 10.0% to franchise fees, other fees and taxes, 11.0% to customer billing expenses, and 43.0% to marketing, advertising sales and office administrative service and taxes, 11.0% to customer billing expenses.
+Of the selling, general and administrative expenses for the three month period ended June 30, 1998, 31.0% were attributable to customer service and administrative personnel costs, 24.0% to franchise fees, other fees and taxes, 12.0% to customer billing expenses, and 33.0% to marketing, advertising sales and office administration expenses.
+Of the selling, general and administrative expenses for the corresponding period in 1997, approximately 36.0% were attributable to customer service and administrative personnel costs, 10.0% to franchise fees, other fees and taxes, 11.0% to customer billing expenses, and 43.0% to marketing, advertising sales and office administration expenses.